Skip to content

 View formula and source

-Winter range models three cold-weather mechanisms: battery chemistry efficiency loss (piecewise linear interpolation from AAA test data), cabin heating power draw (resistive 3–6 kW or heat pump 1–3 kW based on temperature deficit), and a speed-adjusted driving consumption baseline.
+Winter range models three cold-weather mechanisms: battery chemistry efficiency loss anchored to AAA 2019 no-HVAC dynamometer measurements (−12% at 20°F, −4% at 95°F; piecewise linear, extrapolated conservatively outside the measured window), cabin heating power draw (resistive 3–6 kW assumption based on temperature deficit; heat pumps draw roughly half), and a speed-adjusted driving consumption baseline with a small cold-tyre/dense-air allowance.
 Battery preheating recovers approximately 50% of the chemistry penalty by warming cells to operating temperature before departure.

 Regional comparison chart of EV winter range loss at average January temperatures across six US states.Temperature vs Range Retention100%80%60%40%-20°C-10°C0°C10°C20°C30°CAmbient Temperature32°FPreheat benefitWithout preheatWith preheat